leec94/SY0-701-notes/README.md

 - Gramm–Leach–Bliley Act (GLBA): financial industry regulation
 - Family Educational Rights and Privacy Act (FERPA): regulates educational institutions
 - Sarbanes Oxley Act (SOX): regulates the financial accounting practices of publicly traded companies
+- European Union’s (EU) Global Data Protection Regulation (GDPR): aims to protect EU citizens by holding businesses financially responsible for the compromise of personal data in the event of a security breach.
+  - Data Protection Officer (DPO) guidelines:
+    - Regulatory bodies must be informed of the name and contact information for the DPO
+    - Organizations may not provide instructions to the DPO on performing their tasks under GDRP Article 39
+    - DPOs must be appointed based on professional qualities and expert knowledge
+    - Organizations are allowed to designate a contractor or service provider as an external DPO, if they wish to do so

 Agreement Types
 - Service Level Agreement (SLA): a document that defines the expectations between an organization and a third-party provider, outlines security controls, performance metrics, availability requirements, and confidentiality clauses.